Nina S. Gore: Early life

-Nina S. Gore was born on July 25, 1903 to U.S. Senator Thomas Gore (1870–1949) and his wife Nina Belle Kay (1877–1963), a Texas plantation owner's daughter.
+Nina S. Gore was born on July 25, 1903, to U.S. Senator Thomas Gore (1870–1949) and his wife Nina Belle Kay (1877–1963), a Texas plantation owner's daughter.
 She had a younger brother, Thomas Notley Gore (1910–1964).
 Her father, who lost his eyesight during his youth, was said to have been an atheist and had a strong misanthropic streak.
-Nina's son would later write that "he was a genuine populist; but he did not like people very much.
+Nina's son would later write that "he was a genuine populist, but he did not like people very much.
 He always said no to anyone who wanted government aid."
-He was claimed to have said that "If there was any race other than the human race, I'd go join it."
+He was claimed to have said "If there was any race other than the human race, I'd go join it."
 Thomas Gore died in 1949.

-Life and personality
+Life and Personality

 In 1928, Gore made her Broadway debut in Sign of the Leopard, which opened at the National Theatre.
 In 1940, Nina, an alternate delegate from Virginia to the Democratic convention announced her support of Wendell Willkie over Roosevelt.

 From 1925 until 1950, she lived in Washington, D.C.
 She later split her time between Cuernavaca, Mexico, and Southampton, New York.
 In the seven years preceding her death, she lived in San Antonio, Texas.

 Nina was known as a vivacious, quixotic, and unpredictable person.
 Her son Gore referred to her as an alcoholic and "certifiably insane," as she likely suffered from bipolar disorder.
 She was candid about her sexual exploits and was said to have had an affair with John Hay Whitney in the early 1930s while he was married to Liz Whitney Tippett, at the same time Liz had an affair with Nina Vidal's husband, Eugene Vidal.
 Nina also had "a long off-and-on affair" with the actor Clark Gable.
 She was also described thus:

-"When she enters a room you feel here comes everything that is fresh, healthy and beautiful.
+"When she enters a room you feel here comes everything fresh, healthy, and beautiful.
 Her skin glows warmly and her huge brown eyes are bright.
 An outdoor woman, she is full of indoor charm.
 Rides every day of her life."

 Gore was glamorous and has been described as a flighty mother with an apparent lack of maternal interest in her children.
-Her son, Gore Vidal, would later say about his mother, "we rarely got into a conversation.
+Her son, Gore Vidal, would later say about his mother, "We rarely got into a conversation.
 It was pointless.
 She didn’t see me.
 I wished I didn’t see her."

 In 1949, she loaned Gore $3,000 toward the purchase of Edgewater, his estate on the Hudson River.